JamyJones/jjdgdjf/msg.md

-How to replace dependences of a library
+How to replace dependences of a shared library
+Using patchelf